Man standing on rock in Torres del Paine National Park

 • What do I need to know before travelling to Chile?

-• Chilean Spanish and taught Spanish are two very different languages.
+• Chilean Spanish and taught Spanish are two very different languages and English is widely spoken.

 • You don't need a visa to travel to Chile from the UK or the US.